ELClighting/green-go-scripts/snippets/tog menu/README.md

-# Toggle menu for multichannel station X, Wall panel X and beltpack X
+# Toggle menu for multichannel station X and beltpack X

-- 07/07/23 Chad.P MCXD WPX BPX 5.0.4.5846
+- 07/07/23 Chad.P MCXD BPX 5.0.4.5846

-Displays the title of an index changed by encoder event
+Displays the title of position on an index